rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ..
 [27] https://en.wikipedia.org/wiki/Grover%27s_algorithm

 ..
 [28] A **weak** Condorcet winner outranks at least one action and is incomparable to the not outranked actions.
 A **weak** Condorcet loser is outranked by at least one action and is incomparable to the remaining actions.

+..
+[29] See :ref:`Rubis-Tutorial-label`

 .. raw:: latex